-The Estates Manager is responsible for:
+They are responsible for:

-- The ongoing condition of all College buildings, grounds, security, maintenance, caretaking and cleaning; - Determining priorities for repair, maintenance and minor works as required; - Controlling and supervising the work of contractors in conjunction with the Health & Safety Department. - Ensuring that College buildings and grounds are safe and free from hazards to staff, students, visitors and contractors - Retaining appropriate documents relating to the health and safety regulations and Approved Codes of Practice, (e.g. thorough examination reports for passenger lifts, legionella tests etc.); - Maintaining a reactive maintenance system (via the online Estates helpdesk) for defects found within College buildings or around College grounds and prioritise any hazardous defects for early action; - Ensuring weekly testing of the fire alarms and termly fire drills are completed and recorded in conjunction with the Health & Safety Department. - Supervising the implementation of precautions to reduce the risk of exposure to legionella bacteria from work activities and water systems on the premises in conjunction with the Health and Safety department. - Supervising the implementation of procedures and precautions in relation to the control of asbestos for all College premises in conjunction with the Health and Safety department.
+- Managing and monitoring the ongoing condition of all College buildings, grounds, security, maintenance, caretaking and cleaning; - Determining priorities for repair, maintenance and minor works as required; - Controlling and supervising the work of contractors in conjunction with the Health & Safety Department. - Ensuring that College buildings and grounds are safe and free from hazards to staff, students, visitors and contractors - Retaining appropriate documents relating to the health and safety regulations and Approved Codes of Practice, (e.g., thorough examination reports for passenger lifts, legionella tests etc.); - Maintaining a reactive maintenance system (via the online Estates helpdesk) for defects found within college buildings or around college grounds and prioritise any hazardous defects for early action; - Ensuring weekly testing of the fire alarms and termly fire drills are completed and recorded in conjunction with the Health & Safety Departments. - Supervising the implementation of precautions to reduce the risk of exposure to legionella bacteria from work activities and water systems on the premises in conjunction with the Health and Safety department. - Supervising the implementation of procedures and precautions in relation to the control of asbestos for all College premises in conjunction with the Health and Safety departments.